Here’s what you need to know about online giving

 Q. Is my information safe and confidential?

-A. Yes — Online giving is actually less risky than handwritten checks.
-An online transaction cannot be lost, stolen, or destroyed.
-PayPal automatically encrypts your confidential information using the Secure Sockets Layer protocol (SSL) with an encryption key length of 128-bits (the highest level commercially available).
-When you give through PayPal, the church does NOT see private information like your debit card or bank account number.
+A. Absolutely!
+Online giving is actually less risky than handwritten checks.
+An online transaction cannot be lost, stolen or destroyed.
+Vanco automatically encrypts your confidential information.
+When you give through Vanco, the Church does NOT see private information like your credit/debit card or bank account number.

 Q. How is my contribution documented?